Written by Sonal Jaiswal | Evangelist, Customer Guru

 “We see our customers as invited guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better” ~ Jeff Bezos

-A customer centric company, on the other hand, focuses on identifying a key customer segment, their needs and wishes, and then continuously developing products and services to fulfil those needs.
+A customer-centric company, on the other hand, focuses on identifying a key customer segment, their needs, and wishes, and then continuously developing products and services to fulfill those needs.
 Such an organisation would typically expand by increasing the wallet share within its customer segment and by entering into newer markets to target similar customers there.
-One of the best customer centric companies is Amazon.
+One of the best customer-centric companies is Amazon.
 They identified a customer segment of 20 somethings who are continuously connected to the internet.
 Then Amazon started off by selling them books online and went on to develop products like Kindle, Fire etc. along with bringing more products these customers could buy from Amazon.
-Similarly Nike, Zappos, TD Bank, Southwest Airlines are few more examples of great customer centric companies.
+Similarly, Nike, Zappos, TD Bank, Southwest Airlines are few more examples of great customer-centric companies.

-In a product centric companies, the product drives everything.
+In product-centric companies, the product drives everything.
 There is a natural inclination towards developing and pushing a great product that delivers an amazing customer experience.
-While in a customer centric company, sales and marketing team play an important role in assessing the customer requirements and conveying it to the product division.
+While in a customer-centric company, sales, and marketing team play an important role in assessing the customer requirements and conveying it to the product division.
 There is a natural flow of customer requirements being driven all the way up to the product division which then develops what would instantly delight the customer because it solves an existing pain area.

 Interestingly, the organisation structure is also quite different in both these types of companies.
-The divisions in product centric organisations are mostly according to the various products that are being developed, whereas a customer centric organisation is usually flat and very loosely designed to enable proper, flexible & quick communication within various divisions, quicker responses to customers etc. For example, looking at the organisation structure of Apple below, you’d observe that it is divided based on the products like iPad, iPhone and Mac.
-The people in this organisation are rewarded for the number of new products that are developed or number of new patents that have been achieved.
+The divisions in product-centric organisations are mostly according to the various products that are being developed, whereas a customer-centric organisation is usually flat and very loosely designed to enable proper, flexible & quick communication within various divisions, quicker responses to customers etc. For example, looking at the organisation structure of Apple below, you’d observe that it is divided based on the products like iPad, iPhone, and Mac.
+The people in this organisation are rewarded for the number of new products that are developed or a number of new patents that have been achieved.